AccentuSoft/LinkScope_Client/README.md

 ## Extending the software
-Nexus was built from the ground up to be modular!
+LinkScope was built from the ground up to be modular!
 In this repository's wiki, there are instructions on how to create your own modules, which can contain custom Entities and Resolutions.
 There is also an example module in the Modules directory that can act as a template, and has a verbose description of most things that a module creator should need to consider.

 ## Security and safety
 Some warnings about using the software: